jmmarreiros/jmwebsite/content/home/gallery/index.md

 active = true  # Activate this widget? true/false
 weight = 100  # Order that this section will appear.

-title = "Gallery"
+title = "Photo gallery"
-subtitle = "My lab and field pictures"
+subtitle = "Pictures from work at the lab and field"
 +++

 {{< gallery >}}